HermanMartinus/justsketchme-frontend/_drafts/plant-puns-and-the-good-kinds-of-seedy-dealings-an-interview-with-sowsweet.md

 ---
 ![Sowsweet 2](https://imagedelivery.net/mdSbb1GKWP_xXxxsYl5evQ/7d4c71ea-0b2a-481e-18e9-9af413b72f00/optimised)

+Nicole and her adorable company, [SowSweet Greetings](https://sowsweetgreetings.ca/), is living testimony that with enough gusto, passion and planning even something as simple as a plant pun that would send your dad into a tailspin is enough to make something truly special.

 ### Thank you for having a chat with us.
 Can you tell us a bit about yourself and your artistic journey?

 My name is Nicole and I’m the self-proclaimed dad joke queen behind the plantable puns at SowSweet Greetings Inc., where we’ve made it our mission to put smiles on faces and flowers in the ground.